 World Unlimited is a voluntary, not for profit, organisation formed in 1989 to bring the best in International roots artists, singer songwriters, folk roots and more to our audiences.
-We held six events in Birmingham in 1989 and it is from that humble beginning that the organisation has grown to promote over one hundred shows per year.
+We held six events in Birmingham in 1989 and it is from that humble beginning that the organisation has grown.

 Angelique Kidjo, Billy Bragg, Beth Nielson Chapman, Soul Brothers, Handsome Family, Yusa, Ali Hassan Kuban, Chief Ayinde Barrister, Taj Mahal, Transglobal Undergound, Dougie MacLean, Giroldo Piloto y Klimax, June Tabor, Banco De Gaia, Ani Di Franco, Kate Rusby, Bozi Boziana & Anti-Choc, Diblo Dibala, Rizwan & Muazzam Qawwali, Asian Dub Foundation, Aly Bain, Sharon Shannon, The Wailers, Gil Scott Heron, Jimmy McGriff,Olodum, Ananda Shankar Experience & State of Bengal, The Levellers, Gretchen Peters, Richard Thompson, Be Good Tanyas, Ramblin’ Jack Elliot, Joyce, Ska Cubano, Scott Matthews, Maurice El Medioni, Ed Sheeran, Water Tower Bucket Boys, Dhoad Gypsies Of Rajhastan and many many more.

 A lot of our promotions are now in South Devon, in Kingskerswell Parish Church in Newton Abbot – a beautiful 14th century building.
 Some of the artists we’ve presented at Kingskerswell Church are: